 NOTE 1—The MLD MAC address of an MLD might be the same as the MAC address of one affiliated STA or might be different from the MAC address of any affiliated STA.

-For an individually addressed frame sent on a link between two MLDs, the following applies:
+For an individually addressed frame sent on a link between two MLDs, the following apply(#19237):

 the value of the Address 2 (TA) field (if present) in the MAC header of the frame that is not a Probe Response frame shall be the MAC address of the transmitting STA affiliated with the MLD corresponding to that link except for the Individual/Group bit, which is set to 1 when the TA field value is a bandwidth signaling TA and set to 0 otherwise.

-if the frame is a Probe Response frame and the AP operating on the link is an AP affiliated with the AP MLD
+if the frame is a Probe Response frame from an AP affiliated with the AP MLD operating on the link(#19757)

 if the AP does not belong to a multiple BSSID set or corresponds to the transmitted BSSID in a multiple BSSID set, then the value of the Address 2 (TA) field in the MAC header of the frame shall be set to the MAC address of the AP.